Pope Innocent III: Death and legacy

 The Council had set the beginning of the Fifth Crusade for 1217, under the direct leadership of the Church.
 After the Council, in the spring of 1216, Innocent moved to northern Italy in an attempt to reconcile the maritime cities of Pisa and Genoa by removing the excommunication cast over Pisa by his predecessor Celestine III and concluding a pact with Genoa.

 Innocent III, however, died suddenly at Perugia on 16 July 1216.
 He was buried in the cathedral of Perugia, where his body remained until Pope Leo XIII had it transferred to the Lateran in December 1891.

 Innocent is one of two popes (the other being Gregory IX) among the 23 historical figures depicted in marble relief portraits above the gallery doors of the U.S. House of Representatives in honor of their influence on the development of American law.
+Polish–American sculptor Joseph Kiselewski created the likeness of Innocent in the House in 1951.

 Works

 His Latin works include De miseria humanae conditionis, a tract on asceticism that Innocent III wrote before becoming pope, and De sacro altaris mysterio, a description and exegesis of the liturgy.
+According to Gesta Innocentii III, the works of Innocent were evidence that he surpasses his contemporaries in philosophy and theology.